Sunday, July 6, 2025

 9. Move your body - you've heard this one before but here goes, exercise is your body's natural anti depressant.
 Again, if it's not the time for a lofty intense fitness goal start small - even a 15 minute walk in the cold air can be enough to invigorate and refresh.

-10. Consider working with a professionally trained Life or Personal Development Coach - At the risk of making a shameless endorsement of my own profession, it's well documented that working with a professional coach can help a person define realistic and achievable goals for positive change, develope a viable strategy and action plan, capitalise on motivators and available resources and see the goals through to completion.
+10. Consider working with a professionally trained Life or Personal Development Coach - At the risk of making a shameless endorsement of my own profession, it's well documented that working with a professional coach can help a person define realistic and achievable goals for positive change, develop a viable strategy and action plan, capitalize on motivators and available resources and see the goals through to completion.

 I wish all of you a Happy and Fulfilling New Year and if yours is getting off to a slower then desired start, I encourage you to give at least one or two of the above suggestions a whirl - there's no harm in trying and the results may just surprise and energize you.